urbanjost/M_color/README.md

 M_color - Fortran module for converting between color models

 ## Description
+**M_color** is a collection of procedures primarily for converting between different color models.

-The M_color Fortran module is described in the [M_color overview](md/M_color.3.md "top document for M_color.f90"). which also comes in the distribution as man-pages and as individual [HTML](https://urbanjost.github.io/M_color/man3.html "HTML index for M_color.f90")
+The M_color Fortran module is described in detail in the [M_color overview](md/M_color.3.md "top document for M_color.f90"). which also comes in the distribution as man-pages and as individual [HTML](https://urbanjost.github.io/M_color/man3.html "HTML index for M_color.f90")